folio-org/okapi/doc/guide.md

 java -Dport=8600 -jar target/okapi-core-fat.jar
 ```

-A Maven rule to run the gateway, is part of the `pom.xml`, in the
+A Maven rule to run the gateway is part of the `pom.xml`, in the
 main directory.

 ```